Camping in the Brecon Beacons

 Brecon Beacons National Park Location

-The upper two thirds of the Park are made up of old red sandstone which is transected by rivers to form four distinct ranges of hills: the Black Mountain (to the west), Fforest Fawr, the Central Beacons and the Black Mountains (to the east).
-The southern edge of the Park is given over to millstone grit and limestone which houses magnificent caves and passages.
+Two thirds of the Brecon Beacon Park is made up of old red sandstone which is separated by rivers to form four distinct ranges of hills: the Black Mountain (to the west), Fforest Fawr, the Central Beacons and the Black Mountains (to the east).
+Campers looking for caving opportunities should visit the southern edge, made up of grit and limestone which houses magnificent caves and passages.

-In addition to the mountain ranges making the Park a walkers’ paradise, the Offa’s Dyke Path crossing the eastern border and the Taff Trail heading south from Brecon add to the appeal.
-The Welsh National Cycle Route passes through the park too.
+In addition to the mountain ranges making the Park a camping walkers’ paradise, the Offa’s Dyke Pathcrossing the eastern border and the Taff Trail heading south from Brecon add to the appeal.

 Things to do from the campsite